RitreshGirdhar/IOT-DeviceMonitoring/README.md

 In this tutorial i am using MQTT protocol.
 To capture events from IOT devices we require mqtt broker to consume the generated events and store it for further processing.

-I am using RabbitMQ as MQTT broker and to simulate behavior of IOT devices event generation i will use mosquitto's publisher.
+I am using RabbitMQ as MQTT broker ([read it](https://dzone.com/articles/top-10-criteria-for-selecting-a-mqtt-broker-1))and to simulate behavior of IOT devices event generation i will use mosquitto's publisher.
 Refer [this](https://youtu.be/deG25y_r6OY) to understand basic understanding of RabbitMQ.

 Pre-requisites :